jmvanel/semantic_forms/doc/en/administration.md

 https://github.com/jmvanel/semantic_forms/wiki/Semantization

 Link on [other tools for semantization](http://svn.code.sf.net/p/eulergui/code/trunk/eulergui/html/documentation.html#L3234).

+# Customize SF site

+There two local files that are read at each HTML page creation.

+`messages.html` is the global site page header.
+`head-extra.html` is included in the `<head>` tag ; it allows to specify CSS styles, and anything that can be done in the `<head>` tag.

+`blacklist.txt` contains a list of blacklisted IP's .

 # SPARQL queries
 There is a web page for SPARQL queries, and also a real (compliant) SPARQL endpoint at URL `/sparql` for CONSTRUCT and SELECT queries (see in README in parag.
 Test about how to query with authentication).